 - Do not dry in the sun (the UV will damage the nylon).

 Never machine wash or machine dry your tent.
 For localized cleaning, use a sponge with warm water.
-When cleaning the entire tent, wash in a tub of cold water.
+When cleaning the entire tent, wash it in a tub of cold water.
 Never use hot water, bleach, dishwashing liquid, pre-soaking solutions, or spot removers.
 If you use soap, always use a non-detergent soap.
 Dry your tent by pitching it in the shade, or by line drying only.
-Never machine dry your tent.
+Never machine-dry your tent.

-To machine wash, first zip up all zippers, attach all Velcro, and turn your garment inside out.
+To machine wash, first zip up all zippers, attach all Velcro and turn your garment inside out.
 Only use a front-loading machine, with cold water on a gentle setting.
-Use a minimum amount of a mild powder soap or special down soap (available at outdoor stores).
+Use a minimum amount of mild powder soap or special down soap (available at outdoor stores).
 Use at least two rinse cycles to get all of the soap out of the garment.

-When moving your garment from washer to dryer, do so by carrying it from the bottom.
+When moving your garment from the washer to the dryer, do so by carrying it from the bottom.
 Tumble dry in a large, commercial dryer with low heat.
 The dryer must be large enough for the garment to flop around freely.
 Drying could take several hours, and your garment should be checked often to be sure it isn't overheated.
 As it dries, look for clumps of wet down and gently shake to redistribute the down.

 When laundering your down jacket or parka, don't:

 - use a liquid soap or detergent